Dpdl-io/DpdlEngine/README.md

 ## Why Dpdl?

-Dpdl is suitable for <ins>rapid application development</ins> in various domains, in particular also for small development of applications on <ins>small memory footprint devices</ins>, and can be used as embedded scripting engine for various applications.
+Dpdl is suitable for <ins>rapid application development</ins> in various domains and can be used as embedded scripting engine for various applications, in particular also for development of small applications on <ins>small memory footprint devices</ins>.

 The main nature of Dpdl is for enabling rapid development, fast prototyping, code reuse and allow a high degree of portability while being simple, extensible and compact.
 Further, developers can benefit from the possibility to use multiple programming languages due to the fact